sraja9580/microservices/README.md

 	RETRY
 	-----
 		RETRY WILL TRY TO CONNECT TO THE SERVICE IN SPECIFIC NO OF TIME ON SPECIFIC DURATION EVEN IF THE SERVICE IS NOT ACCESSIBLE .BEFORE RETURNING THE RESPONSE.

+		With below config service will be called 6 times on 10000ms interval before returning the value.In case of service is up and running it will call just one time and respond.

+		retry:
+		 instances:
+		  getMsgSrvce:
+		    max-retry-attempts: 6
+		    wait-duration: 10000